LearnWeb3DAO/ICO/README.md

 # Launch your own Initial Coin Offering

-Now its time for you to launch a token for `Crypto Devs`.
+Now it's time for you to launch a token for `Crypto Devs`.
 Let's call the token Crypto Dev Token.

 ![](https://i.imgur.com/78uY3Mm.png)